-If your washing machine won’t drain water out this article gives advice on how to fix it.
-If the washing machine has only just been plumbed in and it won’t empty then check this article first – you might not need to drain or pull the washier out – won’t drain after being moved or plumbed in.
-Otherwise, before trying to repair it you need to manually drain out the water that’s stuck inside.
+If your washing machine won’t drain the water out this article gives advice on how to fix it.
+Has the washing machine only just been plumbed in and it won’t empty?
+Then you might not even need to drain or pull the washer out – so read this first won’t drain after being moved or plumbed in.